-An arrangement between employer and employee that allows for flexible start and finish times to the work day, but typically does not change the total number of hours in the work week.
+An arrangement between employer and employee that allows for flexible start and finish times to the work day but typically does not change the total number of hours in the work week.
 Flextime can be made available to both part-time and full-time employees.

 Flextime work schedules may include a core time, a period of the day in which the employee is expected to be at work.
 In addition to allowing beneficial flexibility to employees, flexible scheduling can allow companies to serve clients for a greater portion of the day.

-The Benefits of Flexible Work Schedules
+The Basics of Flexible Work Arrangements